qcq/Chat/README.md

     seems this compile method is more simpler than cmake, just need include main.mak

+* consider add the support of protocal buf of google

 ## Hope for myself

 ## I hope I will insist on this project, which can be one behalf project of mine